deluscc4/anonymity-and-deep_web/privacity.md

 - Every computer left in the community maintain the system working
 - Public algorithm

-**Monero** does not make your balance, sender, IP and transaction's value public as Bitcoin does.
+**Monero** does not make public your balance, sender, IP and transaction's value such as Bitcoin does.